yairEO/photobox/README.md

 `data-pb-captionLink='Google website[www.google.com]'`

-## Over-riding the defaults (without changing source code)
+## Overriding defaults
-It is always recommended not changing a the code directly, because then you will have a version which is out-of-sync with future changes, and you might face difficult merges.
+It is always recommended not to touch the source code directly, because then you will have a version which is out-of-sync with any future version, and you might face some difficult merges with your own changes.
-So, if you want to change the defaults, I would recommend creating another file, typically called `jquery.photobox.mod.js`.
+So, if you want to change some stuff, I would recommend creating another file, typically called `jquery.photobox.mod.js`.
+This good practice also applies for the CSS file.
 ### Example:
 ````
 /*!